australia outback

 That's a big drive, from Melbourne to Cairns and Darwin.

-Driving back to Townsville sounds like a big detour, but it is not so much of extra km.
+Driving back to Townsville sounds like a large detour, but it is not so much of extra km.

 The shortest way would be approx. 1100 km from Cairns along the Kennedy Hwy and Kennedy Developmental Road to Hughenden on the Flinders Hwy.
 This includes about 250 km unsealed road.
 If you have a hired car, check your contract about unsealed roads.